naturalis/puppet-base/README.md

 Parameters
 -------------
-All parameters are read from hiera
+All parameters are read from defaults in code or retrieved from the Foreman.

 Classes
 -------------